conda-forge/cdt-builds/README.md

 1. Make sure the bump the `cdt_build_number` variable in the `conda_build_config.yaml` file.
 2. Run the python script `gen_cdt_recipes.py`.
 This script will take about 10-20 minutes to complete and will regenerate all of the CDT recipes.
+Pass the option `--only-new` to only build CDTs which do not have a directory in the `cdts` or `legacy_cdts` directories.
 3. Commit any changes from steps 1+2 and open the PR.

 The CI service will build the CDTs, report any errors, etc.